agn453/Z280RC/README.md

 30-Jun-2020
 -----------

-Added support for Bill Shen's QuadSer Rev1 4-port UART module in RC2014 form-factor.
+Added CP/M Plus support for Bill Shen's QuadSer Rev1 4-port UART module in RC2014 form-factor.
 This is a UART module using the Oxford Semiconductor Ltd.
 OX16C954 rev B chip with 128-byte FIFOs for each receiver and transmitter.
 For hardware details see